Azure-Samples/azure-ml-federated-learning/README.md

 Silos are expected to be reliable (i.e., no concerns around network connectivity or uptime).
 We also assume a hard cap of **≤ 100 silos**.

 Current contents:
-- `automated_provisioning`: a collection of resources to automatically provision the orchestrator and silos resources.
+- `mlops`: a collection of resources to automatically provision the orchestrator and silos resources.
 - `fl_arc_k8s`: simple example of using shrike Federated Learning API + Arc + Kubernetes + Azure ML to submit a Federated Learning experiment.
 - `docs`: generic plan for a company to onboard to Federated Learning through Azure ML.